HandyOSS/HandyMiner-Goldshell-CLI/README.md

 <a id="running"></a>
 ## THE POINT

+First, make sure to plug AC power into the Goldshell HS1 and connect the USB from the HS1 to your computer.

 Non-terminal users: simply double click ```(windows) dashboard.windows.bat``` or ```(mac) dashboard.mac.command``` or ```(linux) dashboard.sh``` files.

 **Note:** The first time you launch will run you thru the [miner configurator](#minerConfigurator).